Contract Type: Full Time/Permanent

 Job Category: Care/Social Work, Social Work/Care

-We currently have the opportunity for qualified and experienced Social Workers to join our team.
-This team has a full compliment of ASYEs currently so newly qualified social workers need not apply.
+We currently have the opportunity for a Social Work Assistant to join our team.
 This is an exciting time to join the team following our recent Ofsted inspection, as we are rebuilding the team with a new management in post from 1st April 2017.

 The 0-25 Disability Service works with children and young people eligible under the SEND code of practice, in receipt of an Education, Health and Care plan (EHCP).
 This may include children and young people in need, who need to be safeguarded and children who are looked after.
 Modelling good practice, the post holder will carry out the duties and responsibilities under relevant legislation, promoting the proper care, support, safety and welfare of adults at all times.